About Brain Tumor SPORE

 The UCSF Brain Tumor SPORE comprises four translational projects focused on improving the diagnosis and treatment of brain tumors by applying laboratory advances to the clinical setting.
 The initiative also includes a Career Development Program to support and encourage new and/or young investigators in translational brain tumor research, and a Developmental Research Program to provide initial funding of promising projects which, over a two-year period may develop into full SPORE projects.

-To facilitate both the accomplishment of the SPORE’s work and the spread of information derived from this work, Pre-Clinical Animal, Biospecimen/Pathology, Biostatistics and Clinical as well as an Administrative Core are included in addition to the four research projects.
+To facilitate both the accomplishment of the SPORE’s work and the spread of information derived from this work, Biospecimen/Pathology, Biostatistics/Clinical, as well as an Administrative Core are included in addition to the four research projects.
 The Administrative Core facilitates interactions among projects, manages budgets, coordinates meetings, and provides administrative support.
-The Pre-Clinical Animal Core provides the expertise to test promising therapeutics in animal models of brain cancer.
-The Biospecimen/Pathology Core provides patient material and follow-up data to SPORE investigators and the Biostatistics and Clinical Core provides statistical input to projects and facilitates the movement of promising therapies into the clinical setting.
+The Biospecimen/Pathology Core provides patient material and follow-up data to SPORE investigators, and the Biostatistics and Clinical Core provides statistical input to projects and facilitates the movement of promising therapies into the clinical setting.

 The Brain Tumor SPORE represents the translational research component of the Cancer Center’s Neurologic Oncology Program, which brings together neurosurgeons, neuro-oncologists, and basic scientists with the shared goal of improving the therapy of brain tumors.
 The program encompasses the UCSF Department of Neurological Surgery, which is rated among the five best Departments of Neurosurgery in America by US News and World Report and is a national referral center for brain tumors; the UCSF Neuro-Oncology service, which is the home to several national clinical trial consortiums and enrolls over 200 patients per year in clinical trials; the basic scientists who comprise the UCSF Brain Tumor Research Center; and other UCSF brain tumor investigators.